mohamed3shamil/mohamed3shamil.github.io/README.md

 ---

-## Looking Ahead
+## Focus Areas

-Currently focusing on:

-- Advanced data handling and predictive modeling
-- Web-based interfaces for AI-powered tools
 - Clean backend architectures using Laravel and Python
+- AI-assisted productivity and automation tools
+- Natural language interfaces and data systems
-- Real-time dashboards and NLP integrations
+- Real-time dashboards and internal tools for organizations

 If you’re building something impactful—let’s connect.